 - The scope of Regents Policy 5402: Regents Policy Generally Prohibiting Contracting for Services applies to all existing and new contracts for covered services.

-- What has been done to date?
+- What has been done to ensure compliance?

-- The Contracting Out Process Workgroup has spent considerable time developing a process to ensure carve outs to Article 5 of the University Collective Bargaining Agreement and Regents Policy 5402 will be rarely made, and only after justification has been documented, reviewed and approved up to the level of Vice Chancellor-FOA or UCDH Chief Financial Officer (UCDH-CFO).
+- The Contracting Out Process Workgroup spent considerable time developing a process to ensure carve outs to Article 5 of the University Collective Bargaining Agreement and Regents Policy 5402 will be rarely made, and only after justification has been documented, reviewed and approved up to the level of Vice Chancellor-FOA or UCDH Chief Financial Officer (UCDH-CFO).
 The Dean or Vice Chancellor for the unit requesting the services must also endorse the requested carve out justification.

 - What has UC Davis done to in-source labor?